nyu-mll/jiant/gcp/kubernetes/README.md

 ```

 You should see a workload named `hello-world` in the Kubernetes Engine -> Workloads page, and if you click through to container logs you should see the output of your command.

+If you want to scale back your cluster, follow these [instructions](https://stackoverflow.com/questions/46838221/how-to-stop-a-kubernetes-cluster).

 ### NFS Setup